Learn more about our Advertising Disclosure

 • Cheyenne’s population is about 42% less than Lansing.

-• Cheyenne's public transportation has a score of 2 out of 10 versus Lansing's higher score of 5.
+• Cheyenne’s public transportation score of 2 out of 10 is lower than Lansing’s score of 5.

 • Cheyenne is less walkable than Lansing with a score of 36 out of 100 vs Lansing’s 46 out of 100.

-• Cheyenne has a bike-friendliness score 49 out of 100, which means it isn't as accessible to and safe for cyclists as Lansing, which has a score of 55 out of 100.
+• Cheyenne has a bike-friendliness score of 49 out of 100, which means it isn’t as accessible or safe for cyclists as Lansing, which has a score of 55.

 • Cheyenne’s crime rate is lower than Lansing with a score of 19.85 compared to Lansing’s 48.66.
 This means that Cheyenne neighborhoods are safer than 19.85% of all U.S. neighborhoods, and Lansing neighborhoods are safer than 48.66%.